Optimal False Discovery Control of Minimax Estimator: Adaptive Optimal Penalized Estimator

+In this section, we will construct {\em adaptive} rate minimax estimators that are capable of achieving the lower bounds of false positive selection and false discovery rate derived in Section \ref{impo}.
+Therefore, the polynomial decay of the false discovery control is attainable.
+Our construction applies to both normal means models and linear regression models under Gaussian design.
+It is worth emphasizing that these estimators merely serve as the ``proof of concept'', justifying that these lower bounds are achievable by adaptive estimators.
+This work doesn't promote the use of these estimators in practice because it involves NP-hard optimizations.

-In this section, we show that there exists a rate-minimax estimator that can achieve the polynomial decay rate for the false discovery control, i.e., the lower bounds derived in the previous theorems are attainable.
-We consider the class of estimators based on $L_0$ selection criterion: where the penalty only depends on the $L_0$ norm.
-The estimator $\widehat\beta$ is the OLS estimation based on the selected model $\widehat\xi$, which is obtained by searching the model space as follows: Here, $\mbox{RSS}(\xi)=y^T(I-X_\xi(X_{\xi}^TX_{\xi})^{-1}X_{\xi}^T)y$ is the residual sum of squares under model $\xi$.
+We consider a class of estimators based on $L_0$ selection criterion: where the penalty $pe(\cdot)$ only depends on the $L_0$ norm of $\beta$, and $X=I$ for normal means models.
+Equivalently, we first search a subset model which minimizes the following criterion: where $\mbox{RSS}(\xi)$ is the residual sum of squares under model $\xi$, i.e., Then the estimator $\widehat \beta$ will be the OLS estimation based on this selected model $\widehat\xi$.

-The particular penalty function we use in this section is for some user-specific parameter $\tilde p_n$.
-Equivalently,
+The particular penalty function we consider in this section is for some user-specific parameter $\widetilde p_n$ and $\gamma$.
+Therefore, the estimator reduces to

-Thus, tuning parameter $\tilde p_n$ is an upper bound size for the searched models, and a trivial choice could be $\tilde p_n = \min(p_n, n)$.
-Within the model size search range $[0,\tilde p_n]$, this penalty function assigns smaller penalty for adding one more covariate into the current model when the size of current model is larger.

-The penalty $\gamma\sum_{i=1}^{k}\log(p/i)$ has been already extensively used for regression in literature \citep{GeorgeFoster2000,TibshiraniK1999, WuZ2013,FosterS1999,BirgeM2001}.
-For example, \cite{WuZ2013} investigated convergence rate of this penalization under normal means problem, and established sharp minimaxity under $\gamma=2$ and $\tilde p_n = n/\log n$. \cite{BirgeM2001} studied the a wide class of selection penalization under a general regression setting including (\ref{SCest}).
-These existing results in literature mostly focused on the convergence of estimation $\|\widehat\beta-\beta^{(n)}\|$ or the risk $\|X\widehat\beta-X\beta^{(n)}\|$.
-In this section, we will also focus on its selection behavior, especially the false discovery control behavior.
+A trivial choice for $\widetilde p_n$ is $\min(p_n, n)$.
+Unlike the classic BIC and AIC criteria, this penalty function is not proportional to the number of selected variables.
+Instead, it assigns smaller penalty for adding one more covariate into the current model when the current model size is larger.
+This form of penalty has been extensively used in the literature \cite{GeorgeFoster2000,TibshiraniK1999, WuZ2013,FosterS1999,BirgeM2001}.
+For example, \cite{WuZ2013} established sharp minimaxity of estimation when $\gamma=2$ and $\widetilde p_n = n/\log n$ under the normal means models.
+More generally, \cite{BirgeM2001} studied a large class of selection penalization including (\ref{SCest}).
+These existing results mostly focused on the convergence rate of $\|\widehat\beta-\beta^{(n)}\|$ or the risk $\|X\widehat\beta-X\beta^{(n)}\|$.
+Other than these, in this section, we will also focus on its selection behavior, especially its false discovery control behavior.

-It is worth mentioning that this form of penalty also strongly links to the Benjamini-Hochberg (BH) FDR control procedure \citep{BenjaminiH1995}.
-More specifically, under means models, the step-up BH FDR estimator \citep{AbramovichBDJ2006} is $\widehat\beta_i = y_i1(|y_i|>|y|_{(\widehat k)})$, where $|y|_{(i)}$ is the $i$th largest entry of $|y|$, $\widehat k$ is the rightmost local minimum of